ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.fritzdect/README.md

 ## Changelog
 ### 2.5.2
-* correction for komfort, absenk if receiving 253/254 for OFF/ON
+* correction for komfort, absenk if receiving 253/254 for OFF/ON it will be NaN see issue #164

 ### 2.5.1
 * correction for energy today value